junxit/us-congress-code/title-16/chapter-1/sec-460l-6d.md

 ## Notes

-### Repeals

-Section repealed by Pub.
-L. 113–287, § 7, Dec.
-19, 2014, 128 Stat.
-3272, insofar as applicable to the National Park System.
-See section 100905 of Title 54, National Park Service and Related Programs.

 ### Codification

 Section was not enacted as part of the Land and Water Conservation Fund Act of 1965.